One-relator hierarchies: -stable HNN-extensions of one-relator groups

 \begin{theorem} If every descending chain of non-cyclic, freely indecomposable proper subgroups of bounded rank

-is either finite or eventually conjugate into $H$, then $s(\psi)<\infty$. \end{theorem}
+is either finite or eventually conjugate into $H$, then $s\Z(\psi)<\infty$. \end{theorem}

-\begin{proof} Suppose for contradiction that $s(\psi) = \infty$.
-Then by Proposition \ref{biinfinite_stab}, there is some biinfinite geodesic $S$ in the Bass--Serre tree for $H*_{\psi}$, containing the vertex $H$, such that there exists some element $g\in G$ acting by translations on $S$.
-Moreover, we have that $\phi(g)\neq 0$.
-Hence, $H\cap H^{g^n}\neq 1$ for all $n$.
+\begin{proof} Suppose for contradiction that $s\Z(\psi) = \infty$.
+Let $S$ be a biinfinite geodesic as in Proposition \ref{biinfinite_stab}.
+Let $g\in G$ be the element acting by translations on $S$.
+Since every edge in $S$ points in the same direction, we have that $\phi(g)\neq 0$.
+Hence, by definition of $S$, $H\cap H^{g^n}$ is non-trivial and non-cyclic for all $n$.

 Denote by $\phi:G\to G/\normal{H}\isom \Z$.
 Consider the descending chain of subgroups